korolainenriikka/mlflow_test/README.md

   * creates a virtual machine and volume, sets them up and connects them to one another
   * copies data and mlflow project from git to the virtual env and runs the model

-the workflow setups' steps can be used for running any small-to-medium-scale mlproject.
+the workflow setups' steps can be used for running any small-to-medium-scale mlproject in a CSC environment.
 Only commands that need to be changed are the git URI:s, in the scp command the '\*.gz' part that specifies the files to copy, and the mlflow run command's project name and params.

 these instructions expect that you
   * have a valid CSC account